 We recently received an email from Davy Dosnon in the Côte des Bar reporting that he was projecting an 80% reduction in yields this year due to the devastating frosts last month.
 Despite this setback, he is close to a deal to purchase the last 3 hectares of his leased vineyards.
 This would allow him to change from one of the smallest NM to just a small RM.
-All of Dosnon’s Champagnes are currently available except Récolte Blanche which will be available in August.
+All of Dosnon’s Champagnes are currently available except Récolte Blanche, which will be available in August.
 We will have more information about Champagne and all things bubbly in our not-a-newsletter next month.

 –5/12/21 by JDH & S.S.

 Lilacs out of the dead land, mixing